-In order to guarantee that Standard Programs that need access to mass storage have a mechanism appropriate for both native and non-native implementations, ANS Forth requires that the Block word set be available if any mass storage facilities are provided.
+In order to guarantee that Standard Programs that need access to mass storage have a mechanism appropriate for both native and non-native implementations, ANS ForthThis standard requires that the Block P94 word set be available if any mass storage facilities are provided.
 On non-native implementations, blocks normally reside in host OS files.